Jordan Loewenstein, D.C. | La Jolla Chiropractor

 Most patients begin noticing improvement within 2–4 weeks, typically starting with 2–3 visits per week.
 Total visits depend on headache type, severity, chronicity, and individual response.
 Acute cervicogenic headaches may resolve within a few sessions.
 Chronic or complex patterns may require 6–12 weeks of active care.
 Progress is reassessed at regular intervals — there are no open-ended treatment contracts.

-Go to the emergency room immediately if you experience: the sudden "worst headache of your life" reaching maximum intensity within seconds, headache with fever and stiff neck, headache after head trauma, headache with vision loss or double vision, new onset of severe headache after age 50, headache with arm or leg weakness, or headache with confusion or difficulty speaking.
-These symptoms can indicate serious conditions — brain hemorrhage, meningitis, or stroke — that require emergency medical evaluation.
-A responsible chiropractic evaluation screens for these red flags at every visit.
+Go to the emergency room immediately if you experience: the sudden “worst headache of your life” reaching maximum intensity within seconds, headache with fever and stiff neck, headache after head trauma, vision loss or double vision, new onset of severe headache after age 50, headache with arm or leg weakness, or headache with confusion or difficulty speaking.
+These can indicate serious conditions — brain hemorrhage, meningitis, or stroke — that require emergency medical evaluation.

 A responsible chiropractor screens for red flags at every intake.
 Knowing when NOT to adjust is as important as knowing how to adjust.
 If you experience any of the following, seek emergency medical care immediately.